 11) What kind of testing/analysis is performed on the products you offer?

 Our suppliers have a very strict internal quality assurance system, using third party laboratories, analyzing all of their hemp extracts and their final products for cannabinoid potency, heavy metals, bacterial and microbial life, mycotoxins (fungus), and pesticides.
+Please see our Lab Results for more details.

 12) What is CO2 extraction?